Acute Appendicitis

 Appendicitis means inflammation/infection of the appendix in a child.
 There are mainly two ways in which an appendix gets inflamed.

-• During non-specific viral infections, the lymphoid tissue in the wall of the appendix gets reactively inflamed (catarrhal appendicitis).
-This is usually the milder form and may settle down on its own.
+• During non-specific viral infections, the lymphoid tissue in the appendix wall can become inflamed (catarrhal appendicitis), typically a milder form that may resolve on its own.

-This is how frequently it occurs: whenever a child complains of pain in the right lower abdomen, acute appendicitis is always suspected.
+• When a child complains of right lower abdominal pain, acute appendicitis is typically suspected.

 What are the symptoms?